kshabunov/ecclab/README.md

 random_codeword on
 ml_lb off
 ```

+More examples may be found in the `./work` subdirectory.

 ### `dtrm0_bg`
 Simulate recursive decoding for RM codes, AWGN channel.
 RM code is recursively decomposed